allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Demonstrate patterns of poor communication or little effort for collaboration in lab and Slack
     * Disrupt working teams' effectiveness by lack of collaboration
-    * Attempt to dominate a lab discussions
+    * Attempt to dominate lab discussions
     * Avoid contributing to lab discussions
     * Demonstrate disruptive behavior that inhibits others from participating in discussions
     * Discriminate against team members based on race, class year, gender, or level of knowledge